GOALS

 Metrics, milestones, and measurable steps

-Implementation goals are expressed in measurable steps.
-Expectations are made explicit so that key stakeholders better understand what is required for conformance to the plan.
-A set of benchmarks or metrics help an institution set goals and assist stakeholders in understanding what is expected of them.
+Implementation goals are expressed in measurable steps- as long-term objectives and short-term activities.
+Expectations are made explicit so that all personnel and stakeholder groups better understand what is required for conformance to the plan.
+A set of detailed benchmarks or metrics help an institution set goals and assist stakeholders in understanding what is expected of them.

 Timeline